smyler3/todo-list/README.md

     Radio field generator has heaps of duplicate code

     -
-    Code reuse for edit and creation forms

-    -
     Both project action button arrays share the same code Should be a way to reduce duplicate project action button code .